 REPELWRAPTM film repels bacteria and viruses, protecting high-touch surfaces and reducing the risk of bacteria or virus transmission from that surface.
-REPELWRAPTM film is flexible and can be applied to various surface shapes.
+REPELWRAPTM film is flexible and can be applied to various surfaces.
 The Company believes this film, once developed could be the first commercial product that could effectively repel bacteria and viruses.
 The Company believes that current protective coatings in the marketplace (antimicrobial) require bacteria and viruses to adhere to these surfaces to be inactivated.
 Inactivation does not occur immediately or even within hours, leaving people at risk of being exposed to these contaminated surfaces before bacteria and viruses are killed.

-The original lab prototype of REPELWRAPTM film has been shown to be broadly repellent to contamination and reduces the adhesion and proliferation of infective pathogens including drug-resistant bacteria and viruses (Imani S et al, ACS NANO, 2020, 14, 1, 454-465).
-It repels both high (e.g., water) and low surface tension (e.g., oil) liquids, and can be easily applied to surfaces that are prone to contamination.
+The original lab prototype of REPELWRAPTM film has been shown to be broadly repellent to contamination and reduces the adhesion and proliferation of infective pathogens including drug-resistant bacteria and viruses, as well as repel both high (e.g., water) and low surface tension (e.g., oil) liquids (Imani S et al, ACS NANO, 2020, 14, 1, 454-465, ACS Appl.
+Mater.
+Interfaces 2022, 14, 11068-11077).
 This technology is founded on hierarchically structured materials, materials that combine a range of structural features from the nanoscale to the macroscale, that are integrated into commercial plastics using solution-based surface coating and shrinking for the purpose of repelling pathogens from high touch surfaces.
 Its hierarchical structure results in a high surface tension which causes droplets to assume a spherical shape.
 This enables the contact area and the adhesion force between the surface and droplet to be significantly reduced.